revelroestorf/rails_two_sided_marketplace_rent_my_car/README.md

 PROBLEM DEFINITION - Our cars are often one of our largest assets and in most cases they are under-utilised.
 Their high annual cost and depreciation further reduce asset value, producing poor investment outcomes.

+Renting cars, on the other hand, can be a rigid process of when, where and how, most of which are designed to suit the rental company.

 SOLUTION - Sharing platforms such as Airbnb have created market places to address this under-utilisation, offering financial incentive for the asset providers and a more personalised experience for the consumer.
-After all, if we're not using it, we may as well let it earn us some money.
-This application seeks to provide such a market place for our cars, thus increasing asset utilisation and value.
+This application seeks to provide such a market place for our cars, proving economic incentive to car owners with the available resource, and to consumers we offer flexibility, control, convenience and a more human interaction.

 VALUE PROPOSITION - There are currently similar applications available but no global market leaders or household names, and they all operate slightly differently.
 This application aims to provide a more seamless and intuitive solution whilst incorporating the best features of current providers.